tlamedia/gtm-kit/readme.txt

 Enhancements:

+* Added 'add_to_wishlist' event when used together with the most popular wishlist plugins 'YITH WooCommerce Wishlist' and 'TI WooCommerce Wishlist'.
 * Improve compatibility with other plugins and customisations.
 * Added item_variant to the items element in the datalayer
 * Added 'coupon' to the datalayer.